Unless you fall off, cycling carries a relatively low risk of injury.

-When you try to catch and hold your leg in the air, if your outer hip muscles are weak, your foot will move forwards as the hip ﬂexors and your knee will roll inwards as your brain recruits stronger muscles to keep your foot up, instead of using the weak posterior gluteus medius muscle.
+When you try to catch and hold your leg in the air, if your outer hip muscles are weak, your foot will move forwards because the hip ﬂexors and your knee will roll inwards as your brain recruits stronger muscles to keep your foot up, instead of using the weak posterior gluteus medius muscle.

-Other functional work will include carefully analysing your bike set-up and pedal stroke, ensuring that the knee remains over the foot throughout.
+Other functional work will include carefully analysing your bike setup and pedal stroke, ensuring that the knee remains over the foot throughout.

-Stretching out your knee is also important, and this simple stretch is ideal for helping to release tension.
+Stretching out your knee is also important, and this simple exercise is ideal for helping to release tension.

 Lie on your side with both legs straight out below you, then gradually bend the lower leg until you feel a stretch around the knee joint.

-Probable cause: Pain caused by neck hyperextension is also normally exacerbated by positional issues on the bike, combined with lack of ﬂexibility.
+Neck pain from cycling is often caused by hyperextension and is also normally exacerbated by positional issues on the bike, combined with lack of ﬂexibility.
 “Just as you have core stabilisers around your middle,” says Edwards, “you have stabiliser muscles called deep neck ﬂexors around your neck to hold your head up.

 “To restore balance to your neck’s supporting muscles, and for a long-term solution, you need to strengthen the deep neck ﬂexor muscles,” adds Edwards.

 Hold the stretch for 10 seconds and then gently return to the start.
 Repeat 10 times every day.

 “If you’re reaching too far forwards, or your handlebars are too low,” says Edwards, “the obvious ﬁrst step is to use a shorter stem to shorten your reach.”

-“Don’t forget to change your hand positions from the drops to the tops at regular intervals, and sit up on the bike to stretch, straightening out your neck and back to vary the loads on the different muscle groups.”
+“Don’t forget to change your hand positions from the drops to the tops at regular intervals,” Edwards adds, “and sit up on the bike to stretch, straightening out your neck and back to vary the loads on the different muscle groups.”

 “The natural, neutral position for the human body is standing with all your muscles in balance,” says Edwards.
 “So, the minute you start reaching forward, you’re stretching some of those muscles more than they are used to, and potentially holding that stretch for hours at a time.”

 This forward-bent position can also result in injuries to the trunk ﬂexor and lumbar muscles and the sciatic nerve, while the muscle groups not involved in the movement can easily become tightened and shortened.

 If you sit at a desk all day or drive lots, you’re likely to have poor posture.
-“That makes you even more vulnerable to back injury from overstretching on the bike,” asserts Edwards, “putting too much pressure on the ﬁbrous outer protective discs that protect your spinal vertebrae from shock.
+“That makes you even more vulnerable to back injury from over-stretching on the bike,” asserts Edwards, “putting too much pressure on the ﬁbrous outer protective discs that protect your spinal vertebrae from shock.